SufyanDanish/Drone-Vision-Fire/README.md

 # Scene-Aware Attention Network for Diverse Fire Classification Using Medium-Scale Drone Dataset
 This paper has been submitted to [Alexandria Engineering Journal](https://www.sciencedirect.com/journal/alexandria-engineering-journal)

+## 1 Paper Link

-## 1 Dataset
+## 2 Dataset
 The datasets can be downloaded from the following links.
-We follow the training and testing data similar to the previous methods.

-Option 1: Download Drone Vision Fire dataset from given link: Click here
+Option 1: The proposed Drone Vision Fire dataset Download from given link: Click here

-Option 2: Download Foggia’s dataset from given link: Click here
+Option 2: Download Foggia’s dataset from the given link: Click [here](https://mivia.unisa.it/datasets/video-analysis-datasets/fire-detection-dataset/)

-Option 3: The proposed FireNet DFAN dataset Click here
+Option 3:  Downlod FireNet dataset from the given link Click [here](https://github.com/arpit-jadon/FireNet-LightWeight-Network-for-Fire-Detection?tab=readme-ov-file)

+## 3 Citation and Acknowledgements